UselessPickles/diamondtel-m92-bluetooth/bluetooth/config/README.md

 In addition to the software tools provided by Microchip, you will also need a USB to UART adapter to install the firmware and configuration onto the BM62 module.
-I found the `DSD TECH SH-U09C5` to be a very good option (reputable chipset, supports more baud rate options than some other options, adjustable voltage).
+I found the `DSD TECH SH-U09C5` to be a very good option (reputable chipset, supports more baud rates than some other options, adjustable voltage).

 ## Prepare the BM62 for Firmware/Software Install